ThomasFisherSE/thomasfisherse.github.io/_posts/2022-08-03-RaspPi-TV-Streaming.md

 Next, navigate to the "Access Entries" page (Configuration > Users > Access Entries), and click on the "Add" button.
 Here, enter the Plex server username configured in the previous step, tick the "Web interface" box, set "Streaming" and "Video Recorder" to "Basic", and click "Apply".

 ## tvhProxy
-In order to allow the Plex Media Server to use the streams that are output by the tvheadened server, [tvhProxy](https://github.com/chkuendig/tvhProxy) can be used.
+In order to allow the Plex Media Server to use the streams that are output by the tvheadend server, [tvhProxy](https://github.com/chkuendig/tvhProxy) can be used.

 I followed steps to configure this detailed [here](https://www.mundayweb.com/html/Raspberry%20Pi/TV%20HAT%20and%20Plex%20Media%20Server.html#install-tvhproxy).